Improved form UX

-This past weekend, I focused on usability.
+This past weekend, I focused on usability in Cushion.
 My first stab on the layout of model forms was haphazard.
 While showing Cushion to a few people, I could see an obvious hesitation on where to start when creating a new project.
 All of a sudden, the user is presented with fields all over the place with no clear direction.

 Believe it or not, I had a dream about the new layout and it’s the one I’m going with.
 Instead of letting the sections rest aside each other and reflow when needed, I just stack them and separate with dividers.
 Now, the sections actually represent the different views of Cushion (schedule and budget) and there’s a clear flow from top to bottom.